-PATHWAY FDA's authority to approve safe & effective drugs for circulation in interstate commerce may preempt contradictory state laws seeking to limit or restrict medication abortion access, enabling access to medication abortion nationally.
-COVERAGE Pregnant individuals seeking abortion up to 10 weeks gestation.
-CAVEATS Litigation may determine the extent of FDA preemption vis-àvis state authority over the practice of medicine.
+FDA's authority to approve safe & effective drugs for circulation in interstate commerce may preempt contradictory state laws seeking to limit or restrict medication abortion access, enabling access to medication abortion nationally.

+Pregnant individuals seeking abortion up to 10 weeks gestation.

+Litigation has emerged regarding the extent of FDA authority and preemption vis-àvis state authority over the practice of medicine.

-Expanded Medication Access PATHWAY:
+Expanded Medication Access

 Some physicians may prescribe mifepristone (medication abortion pill) offlabel to pregnant individuals seeking abortion past the FDA-approved 10 weeks gestation, as current WHO guidelines favor prescribing up to 12 weeks gestation.
-Some providers also may prescribe mifepristone & misoprostol via advance provision to individuals at risk of unintended pregnancy.
+Some providers may also prescribe mifepristone & misoprostol via advance provision to individuals at risk of unintended pregnancy.
 States may also consider expanding the classes of clinicians authorized to provide medication abortion.

-COVERAGE: Pregnant individuals seeking abortion up to 12 weeks gestation or individuals at risk of unintended pregnancy.
-CAVEATS: Access may vary based on individual physician discretion or increased state-level restrictions.
+Pregnant individuals seeking abortion up to 12 weeks gestation or individuals at risk of unintended pregnancy.

+Access may vary based on individual physician discretion or increased state-level restrictions.
 Many physicians prescribing up to 12 weeks or as advance provision only provide care via telehealth services, which may be subject to other limits.